-Support: Teumim, Mazzini, Koppelman
+Support: Teumim, Mazzini

 The required interfaces with Board members and executive management dictate that our most senior consultants be assigned to this task.
 Liberty is particularly sensitive to the heavy demands faced by Board members and executives and is committed to making any interviews pointed and effective.
+Also, efforts will be taken to minimize travel needs of directors and consultants.

-Liberty has found Board members at other firms to be highly articulate, actively engaged and committed to the new demands of Directors in today's governance environment, and we therefore view the opportunity to speak with selected CEI Directors as important to understanding the philosophy and vision of management.
+Liberty has found Board members at other firms to be highly articulate, actively engaged and committed to the new demands of Directors in today's governance environment, and we therefore view the opportunity to speak with selected National grid Directors as important to understanding the philosophy and vision of management.